abhi-01/FrameFlow-Blender/README.md

    - 🌲 for generators
    - ⚙️ for controls
 15. And many more to make your notes and frames expressive and fun!
-16. To edit the following frame properties,
+16. To edit the following frame properties, You do these just as you would with any regular frame node in Blender:

    - **Name**, **label** and **color** select the frame and go to the **Node** tab in the sidebar (N key) and adjust the properties under **Node** --->